Director of Veterans Initiatives

 As the executive director of WCET, Russell Poulin leads an organization focusing on the practice, policy, and advocacy of technology-enhanced learning in higher education.
 WCET member institutions and organizations hail from all fifty states and Canada.
 As WICHE’s vice president for technology-enhanced education, Poulin advises on policies and projects.
 Poulin served on federal negotiated rulemaking panels and received recognition for national policy contributions.
 Poulin previously lead distance education collaboration for the North Dakota University System and earned a bachelors from the University of Colorado Denver and masters from the University of Northern Colorado.
 Poulin is partial to movies, cats, and his wife.

-Director of Membership and Programs, WCET
+Senior Director, Membership and Programs, WCET

 Megan Raymond has been with WICHE since 2007.
 She directs the programs, events, and sponsorships for WCET, the national leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
 Prior to WICHE, Megan was entrenched in student affairs at a small liberal arts college.
 In her spare time she enjoys racing mountain bikes and chasing her son on his bike or feet.
 Her overly hyper and eternal puppy, Rango, also keeps her on her toes.